mzn928/Aegisub_RTL-FIX/README.md

 # Aegisub RTL-Fix
+**This repository is now deprecated.
+You can get the latest version of this script from [Aegisub Persian Toolkit](https://github.com/mzn928/Aegisub_Persian-Toolkit).**

 Simple automation script for Aegisub to fix RTL formatting in subtitles by AnimeList Team.

 Script works by adding {U+202B} Unicode character to start of each line